archesproject/arches/README.md

 **Note:**
     If you want to install an existing Arches application, such as the Heritage Inventory Package (HIP), you should stop here and go to: http://arches-hip.readthedocs.org/en/latest/getting-started/#installation.

+## Contributing

+Issue reports are encouraged.
+[Please read this article](http://polite.technology/reportabug.html) before reporting issues.

+Good guidelines on how to contribute can be found [here](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).